|

 Douglas), Stanley Livingston (Richard 'Chip' Douglas).
 Steve's

-wish for a calm life without kids sends him on a chaotic
+wish for a calm life without three sons sends him on a magical journey to a parallel life where he finds three daughters.

 Alcoa Premiere: "Guest in the House" October 11, 1962.
 Play by James Dunn, Philip MacDonald,